 Anti-money-laundering legislation is relatively new in Mexico.
-On 17 October 2012, the Anti-Money-Laundering Law was published in the Federal Official Gazette and became effective nine months later on 17 July 2013.
+On 17 October 2012, the Anti-Money-Laundering and Counter-Terrorism Financing Law was published in the Federal Official Gazette and became effective nine months later on 17 July 2013.

-The Anti-Money Laundering Law has been complemented by the issuance of the Anti-Money-Laundering Regulations published on 16 August 2013, as well as by the Anti-Money-Laundering Rules published in the Federal Official Gazette on 30 August 2013.
+The Anti-Money Laundering and Counter-Terrorism Financing Law (the AML/CTF Law) has been complemented by the issuance of the Anti-Money-Laundering and Counter-Terrorism Financing Regulations published on 16 August 2013, as well as by the Anti-Money-Laundering and Counter-Terrorism Financing Rules published in the Federal Official Gazette on 30 August 2013.

 Some of the most relevant obligations of those who carry out vulnerable activities are:

-- to register as 'performer' of the vulnerable activity referred to in Section I of Article 17 of the Anti-Money-Laundering Law, before the SAT;
+- to register as 'performer' of the vulnerable activity referred to in Section I of Article 17 of the AML/CTF Law, before the SAT;

 - to identify clients, players or buyers, verifying their identity, based on credentials or official documentation, gathering copies of the documentation supporting such identification (in online gaming, this obligation will have to be fulfilled before the sale of tickets or game credit);